bulgantamiri/fibostackclient/doc/source/cli/man/openstack.rst

     Define the identity provider of your federation that will be used.
 It is used by the Keystone authentication URL generation process.
-The available Identity Providers can be listed using the :program:`openstack identity provider list` command
+The available Identity Providers can be listed using the :program:`fibostack identity provider list` command

 .. envvar:: OS_CLIENT_ID

-    Configure the ``CLIENT_ID`` that the CLI will use to authenticate the application (OpenStack) in the Identity Provider.
+    Configure the ``CLIENT_ID`` that the CLI will use to authenticate the application (fibostack) in the Identity Provider.
 This value is defined on the identity provider side.
 Do not confuse with the user ID.

 .. envvar:: OS_CLIENT_SECRET

-    Configure the OS_CLIENT_SECRET that the CLI will use to authenticate the CLI (OpenStack secret in the identity provider).
+    Configure the OS_CLIENT_SECRET that the CLI will use to authenticate the CLI (fibostack secret in the identity provider).

 .. envvar:: OS_OPENID_SCOPE

-    Configure the attribute scopes that will be claimed by the Service Provider (SP), in this case OpenStack, from the identity provider.
+    Configure the attribute scopes that will be claimed by the Service Provider (SP), in this case fibostack, from the identity provider.
 These scopes and which attributes each scope contains are defined in the identity provider side.
 This parameter can receive multiple values separated by space.